ilackarms/serving/test/README.md

 If you have configured your cluster to use a resolvable domain, you can use the `--resolvabledomain` flag to indicate that the test should make requests directly against `Route.Status.Domain` and does not need to spoof the `Host`.

+### Using a custom gateway

+If the name or namespace of the clusteringress gateway service you wish to test against is not istio-system.istio-ingressgateway (e.g. in the case of testing against Gloo), you can configure the tests to connect to a service with a different name / in a different namespace using the flags `--gateway` and `--gatewayNamespace`.